 Season with soy sauce, vegan ‘oyster’ sauce, and sugar.
 Then, toss cauliflower florets with the sauce until all is incorporated.
 Garnish with more chilis and chopped green onions before serving.

-This Vegan Black Pepper ‘Crab’ is now my new favorite as it is
+This Vegan Black Pepper ‘Crab’ is

 - Full of peppery heat